 - Depressed mood

-If you’re suffering from these troublesome symptoms, you might feel tempted to ask your doctor for hormone replacement therapy.
+If you’re suffering from these troublesome symptoms, you might feel tempted to ask your doctor for a hormone therapy clinic.

 The syndrome is known as hypogonadism.